Jamdesk Documentation logo

 A dropdown on every page that lets readers copy Markdown, open pages in ChatGPT/Claude/Perplexity, or install your MCP server in one click.

-AI Actions dropdown showing Copy page, View as Markdown, Open in ChatGPT, Open in Claude, Open in Perplexity, Copy MCP config, Add to Cursor, and Add to VS Code options
+AI Actions dropdown showing Copy page, View as Markdown, Download API spec, Open in ChatGPT, Open in Claude, Open in Perplexity, Copy MCP config, Connect to Cursor, and Connect to VS Code options

 Built-in Options